binipringle/torts/_texts/0-outline.md

 - {:.indent-3}(b) The U.S. Constitution
 - {:.indent-3}(c) United States Treaties

+---

 ## II.
 Basic Jurisdictional Concepts

 - {:.indent-3}(a)	Jurisdiction is what gives a court the power to act.
 - {:.indent-3}(b)	Courts must have both subject matter jurisdiction and personal jurisdiction.
-- {:.indent-3}(c)	If there is no jurisdiction, the court has no power to act on the dispute at han(d)
+- {:.indent-3}(c)	If there is no jurisdiction, the court has no power to act on the dispute at hand.

+---

 ## III.
 Subject Matter Jurisdiction